nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_testtesting.md

 Testing is a continuous process whilst building and assuring a solution to make it production ready.

-The early phases of testing can happen in virtual isolation, however, when moving to assure a solution, achiveing Technical Conformance and finally onto Business Go Live, more rigorous Test plans must be followed to ensure co-ordination with the range of actors (other suppliers, DoS Leads etc.) required for success.
+The early phases of testing can happen in virtual isolation, however, when moving to assure a solution, achiveing Technical Conformance and finally onto Business Go Live, more rigorous Test plans must be followed.
+This ensures the range of actors (other suppliers, DoS Leads etc.), required for a successful test, can be appropriately co-ordinated.
+See Test Plans section for further detail.